Department of Geography

 - Putting Human Geography into Practice

 The ability to design, conduct, analyse and present meaningful findings from and experience of conducting fieldwork is an essential part of degree-level Human Geography, and enhances employability.
-This module addresses the philosophical background to, and the process of designing and conducting fieldwork.
-The module introduces the principles of research design and provides practical experience of international fieldwork to facilitate immersive learning and engagement with ethical research.
+This module addresses the philosophical background to, and the process of, designing and conducting fieldwork.
+The module introduces the principles of research design and provides practical experience of fieldwork to facilitate immersive learning and engagement with ethical research.
 The module is delivered through lectures, small-group teaching, and a residential fieldclass.
 Assessments provide ongoing feedback linked to the experience of designing, conducting and reflecting upon the research journey, culminating in a dissertation proposal.20 credits

 - Territory, Power and Policy